JohnSell620/sentiment-analysis-goodreads-reviews/README.md

 &nbsp;The Word2Vec model was trained using the word vector generation model [GloVe](https://nlp.stanford.edu/projects/glove/).
 The word embedding matrix contains 400,000 word vectors with words having dimensionality of 50.
 The RNN was trained on the IMDb movie review dataset containing 12,500 positive and 12,500 negative reviews.

 ## Latest Results
+The nodes in the graph are colored by genre.
+Their radii vary by the average rating of the title.
+Position in the y-direction are given by the rating multiplied by the sentiment (+1 or -1).
 ![D3.js](./results/class_by_id_1.png?raw=true "D3 Class * Rating vs ID")

 ## Dependencies